 9. Irish Dance Schools

 “There are lots of them!
 Most with certified teachers, so kids can compete.
-One worth a special mention is North Star School of Irish Dance in Eden Prairie.
+One worth a special mention is North Star Irish Dance School in Eden Prairie.
 My friend Beth Pitchford runs it.
 They have classes for both kids and adults.
 Beth isn’t certified for competition, so if she gets a particularly talented or devoted student, she sends them off to a dance school like O’Shea.
 What’s awesome about Beth is that she’s a therapist who works with people on the autism spectrum and has made it her mission — and grad school project — to use dance as a medium to work with folks with sensory issues.
 North Star is open to all students, neurodiverse and neurotypical.
 So, so cool.”

 10. Pub Grub

 “I would never be mad at The Anchor Fish and Chips in Minneapolis.
 They have a full Irish breakfast and even mushy peas.
-The Dubliner Pub and Cafe in St. Paul is probably the oldest active mainstay of the Irish cultural community.
+The Dubliner Pub in St. Paul is probably the oldest active mainstay of the Irish cultural community.
 They’ve been at it since 1983 and hosted music and dance performances, wakes, the occasional fist fight, and other rough-and-tumble Irish-ness.
-The more raucous element has calmed down for the better, but you will not find anything more authentic.
+The more raucous element has calmed down for the better, but you will not find anything more authentic.”

 For more insight into Irish culture in the Twin Cities, follow Georgia Nesbitt on Instagram at @houseofcolour_georgianesbitt.